‘Masks required’ signs are coming down after Texas, Mississippi lift coronavirus restrictions

 Weeks of hard-won, steep declines in infections stalled last week, holding at an alarmingly high average of more than 67,000 new cases per day.
 That’s above the caseload of the summer and early fall, before a winter surge sent daily new infections soaring to a high of about 248,000 per day.
 Pointing to the level of cases still being recorded and the rise in contagious new variants of the virus, federal health officials have been urging states not to remove restrictions too hastily.

 But recent weeks have seen a flurry of decisions to increase occupancy limits on restaurants and bars and ease restrictions on stadiums and theaters, with announcements in a dozen states, from Michigan to New York to California.
+The nation’s top infectious-disease expert, Anthony S. Fauci, called state orders to lift mask mandates and restrictions “ill-advised" Wednesday, pointing to the plateauing infection numbers.

 Texas and Mississippi drew extra scrutiny because they removed nearly all safeguards — Abbott declared on Twitter that his state was “OPEN 100 %.
 EVERYTHING.” — and went further than many others in eliminating mask requirements.
 The Republican governors of Iowa and Montana also stopped requiring masks within the past few weeks, but they remain mandatory in 35 states, along with D.C. and Puerto Rico, according to AARP.
 Scientists view them as a critical tool in controlling the virus.